Chin people of Burma/Myanmar

-The most important driving force that led to the formation of community-based voluntary organisation in Norway was a strong desire in our society to assist each other more effectively especially in the area of local integration.
-Another important factor was encouraging suggestion from Norwegians, who foresaw the need to have such an organisation for a newly arrived group of immigrants.
+The most important driving force that led to the formation of community-based voluntary organizations in Norway was a strong desire in our society to assist each other more effectively especially in the area of local integration.
+Another important factor was encouraging suggestions from Norwegians, who foresaw the need to have such an organization for a newly arrived group of immigrants.

-CCN invites members and supporters to contribute as much as possible to the organisation ongoing and upcoming activities.
+CCN invites members and supporters to contribute as much as possible to the organization’s ongoing and upcoming activities.

 CCN’s Aims and Objectives

-Founded in July 2004 by a group of Chin refugee living in Norway, the Chin Community in Norway (CCN) is an not for profit organisation primarily dedicated to the social well being of Chin people in Norway.
+Founded in July 2004 by a group of Chin refugees living in Norway, the Chin Community in Norway (CCN) is a not-for-profit organization primarily dedicated to the social well-being of Chin people in Norway.

-The organisation has the following aims and objectives;
+The organization has the following aims and objectives;

-1. To build unity and a well organised Chin society in Norway.
+1. To build unity and a well-organized Chin society in Norway.

 2. To assist Chin people in their attempt to adopt local integration.

-3. To assist organisations and groups that are fighting for human right and democratisation in Burma.
+3. To assist organizations and groups that are fighting for human rights and democratization in Burma.